elmahio/documentation/docs/configure-elmah-io-from-code.md

 </system.webserver>
 ```

 That’s it!
-You no longer need the `<elmah>` element, config sections or anything else than the module in your `web.config` file.
+You no longer need the `<elmah>` element, config sections or anything else other than the module in your `web.config` file.